The grief gives way to the waiting.

 We need to.

-In the silence of our own “in between” days we can find rest in His past faithfulness and truths.
+In the silence of our own “in between” days we can still trust in His goodness as we remember His past faithfulness and promised truths.

 Sunday is coming.